PR Asia 2025 Singapore

 Beyond the music video, a destination sizzle reel was distributed across VisitSingapore’s and Coldplay’s social channels, supported by paid media.
 The collaboration reached over 200 million unique users, and STB achieved far higher social media engagements as compared to its usual branded marketing assets.

 Alongside celebrity tie-ups, branded content and creator collaborations remain core to STB’s strategy.
-As part of its “Culinary capital” campaign under the broader "Made in Singapore" master brand platform, STB launched a 30-second music video titled What do I eat first?, fronted by Paddy Ong from indie-pop band Club Mild.
+As part of its “Culinary capital” campaign under the broader "Made in Singapore" master brand campaign, STB launched a 30-second music video titled What do I eat first?, fronted by Paddy Ong from indie-pop band Club Mild.

 Exploring gaming and immersive platforms